Doctoral Degree in Nursing

 - PhD Dissertation Research

-Students in doctoral programs are also expected to maintain a minimum grade point average, and in some cases, candidates must conduct research projects and/or submit and defend a written dissertation to obtain a doctoral degree.
+Students in doctoral programs are expected to maintain a minimum grade point average, and in many programs, candidates must conduct research projects and/or submit and defend a written dissertation to obtain the doctoral degree.

-Career Opportunities for Graduates of an Doctoral Degree Program in Nursing
+Career Opportunities for Graduates of a Doctoral Degree Program in Nursing

-The nursing profession is one of the most popular job fields in the US, and those with advanced nursing degrees are in especially high demand.
-Typically, those with higher degrees such as a doctorate will earn higher salaries than those with lower degrees.
-According to the US Bureau of Labor Statistics, APRNs including nurse practitioners, nurse anesthetists, and nurse midwives earned a median wage of $96,460 in 2012.2 The outlook for APRNs is also promising, with advanced practice registered nurse jobs expected to increase by 31% through 2022, significantly faster than other occupations, and over 10% faster than RN jobs2,3 This increased demand is due to healthcare legislation, an increased emphasis on preventative healthcare, the aging (and subsequent need for care) of the baby-boomer generation.
-APRNs who are willing to work in medically underserved areas (like inner-city and rural areas) will have an advantage in the job market.
+The nursing profession is one of the fastest-growing job fields in the US, and those with advanced nursing degrees are in especially high demand.
+Typically, those with higher-level degrees earn higher salaries than those with only undergraduate degrees.
+According to the Bureau of Labor Statistics, APRNs including nurse practitioners, nurse anesthetists, and nurse midwives earned a median wage of $107,460 in 2016.2 The outlook for APRNs is also promising, with advanced practice registered nurse jobs expected to increase by 31% through 2024.2 This is significantly faster than the projected growth for registered nurses, which is estimated at 16% during the same time period.3

-Professional Nurse Educators Group – The PNEG is free to join, and is a professional network of faculty from nursing schools, continuing nursing education professionals, entrepreneurs and nursing staff development professionals.
+- Professional Nurse Educators Group – PNEG is a professional network of faculty from nursing schools, continuing nursing education professionals, entrepreneurs and nursing staff development professionals that is free to join.
 It supports the lifelong learning of nurses.

 Frequently Asked Questions